tolitius/mount/README.md

 By default a state will be restarted on its redefenition or a namespace recompilation.
 However it is not always a desired behavior.
 Sometimes it's ok to have stale references during REPL sessions / development, other times all that is needed is not a "restart", but just a "stop".

-This behavior could be conrolled with an optional `:on-reload` meta attribute when defining a state.
+This behavior could be controlled with an optional `:on-reload` meta attribute when defining a state.

 In case _nothing_ needs to be done to a running state on reload / recompile / redef, set `:on-reload` to `:noop`: